Becoming a Powerful Leader

 Today, Deirdre is a trusted leader in media sales with over 20 years of experience and is someone considered by many to be a digital pioneer.
 Don’t be afraid to put yourself out there.

 Diversifying your organization’s revenue streams is critical in today’s economy, especially given the uncertainty of the last 18 months.
-In the episode, Deirdre explains to Matt that one of her favorite things about Barstool Sports is the lack of dependency on any one channel.
+In the episode, Deirdre explains that one of her favorite things about Barstool Sports is the lack of dependency on any one channel.
 For example, they have a thriving e-commerce business that can balance out the ad business if there’s an off quarter and podcasts that can balance out video revenue.
 Having multiple irons in the fire helps Barstool Sports continue to flourish in 2020.

 “I have predominantly been in the digital media, advertising and sponsorship space, and I love that… but when you’re at a company where that is your only form of revenue and there is any kind of market downturn, that can be a real problem.”

 It’s also important to have perspective – don’t focus on the negative media coverage.
 As a revenue leader, if you know your company is doing well, that’s all that matters.
-Deirdre shared with Matt that no matter how many fundraisers you hold or charities you support, mistakes are inevitable.
+Deirdre shared that no matter how many fundraisers you hold or charities you support, mistakes are inevitable.
 A leader needs to be willing to brush it off and move past that.

 “When you have people for over a decade who’ve been trying to make people laugh and be funny… Not every joke is going to land.
 And sometimes things get said that, later on when they come to light, don’t look as great or don’t look great at all…I don’t worry about that too much.”